stcorp/harp/doc/operations.rst

             (indicating a grid of altitudes 0.5, 1.5, ..., 9.5)

     ``regrid(dimension, axis-variable unit, collocation-result-file, a|b, dataset-dir)``
-        Regrid all variables in the product for the given dimension using the a target grid taken from a collocated dataset.
+        Regrid all variables in the product for the given dimension using the target grid taken from a collocated dataset.
 The fourth parameter indicates which dataset contains the target grid.
         Example:

             ``regrid(vertical, altitude [km], "collocation-result.csv", b, "./correlative_data/")``